galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 Scheduling by rules
 -------------------
 Rules can be used to conditionally modify any entity requirement.
-Rules can be given an ID, which can subsequently be used by an inheriting entity to override thr rule.
+Rules can be given an ID, which can subsequently be used by an inheriting entity to override the rule.
 If no ID is specified, a unique ID is generated, and the rule can no longer be overridden.
-Rules are typically evaluted through an `if` clause, which specifies the logical condition under which the rule matches.
-If the rule matches, any cores, memory, scheduling tags etc. can be specified to override inherited values.
+Rules are typically evaluated through an `if` clause, which specifies the logical condition under which the rule matches.
+If the rule matches, cores, memory, scheduling tags etc. can be specified to override inherited values.
 The special clause `fail` can be used to immediately fail the job with an error message.
 The `execute` clause can be used to execute an arbitrary code block on rule match.